The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Probing the nature of extreme N-emitters at low redshift with GCE models

 The single starburst models without outflow (Figure~\ref{Fig:model}; pink) can well reproduce the local scaling relation (see Figure~\ref{Fig:enrich}) where observed N/O ratios increase with increasing O abundances, as well as the bulk of SFGs with O \& N abundances determined in this work.
 However, they cannot explain the N-emitters, especially at low metallicities, 12+log(O/H)$<8$.

 Among our N-emitters, those with relatively low stellar mass (approx. M$_*<10^9$~M$_{\odot}$; see Table~\ref{tab:attributes}) can be explained with the single starburst models with outflow (Figure~\ref{Fig:model}; yellow).
 As they are dwarf galaxies, strong outflow from star-formation activity is expected due to their small gravitational potential well.
+It is important to note that we do not necessarily expect ongoing outflow signature present in the spectra of these SFGs.
+Our GCE models show that outflows during the evolution of these galaxies result in high N/O at a given O/H with delayed N-enrichment from AGB stars.
 However, for the non-AGN high-mass galaxies such a strong outflow is not expected.

 For the massive N-emitters in our sample (approx. M$_*>10^9$~M$_{\odot}$; see Table~\ref{tab:attributes}), with the five most massive ones marked in Figure~\ref{Fig:model}, dual starburst with outflow is more plausible.
 This particular model assumes the peak SFR lower in the second burst, which is also consistent with cosmological growth of galaxies.
-Generally, dual starburst with outflow can explain the high N/O ratios too.
-Having already experienced a previous burst of star-formation, the galaxy formed in the dual starburst case will likely be more massive and thus have lower sSFR, consistent with the properties of extreme N-emitting SFGs in our sample.
+Generally, dual starburst with similar outflow can explain the high N/O ratios too.
+Having already experienced a previous burst of star-formation, the galaxy formed in the dual starburst case will likely be more massive and thus have lower sSFR, consistent with the properties of extreme N-emitting SFGs in our sample (see Section~\ref{sec:mass} and Figure~\ref{Fig:frac}c).

-Given the aforementioned scenarios for low-z galaxies, we find that sustained N-enhancement by AGB stars (and WR stars), in conjunction with presence of outflows, can explain the observed high N/O ratios of low-z N-emitters.
+Given the aforementioned scenarios for low-z galaxies, we find that sustained N-enhancement by AGB stars, in conjunction with presence of outflows during the evolution of the galaxy, can explain the observed high N/O ratios of low-z N-emitters.
 Such a scenario may be applicable to the relatively massive high-z N-emitters at $z<9$, when there has been sufficient time ($>$0.5~Gyr) for N-enrichment by AGBs, regardless of whether single, dual or multiple episodes of starburst have occurred.
-However, the high-z N-emitters at $z>9$, with UV-based N-abundances determined, require more rapid enrichment modes like WR stars.
+The high-z N-emitters at $z>9$, with UV-based N-abundances determined, require more rapid enrichment modes ($<$0.5~Gyr) like WR stars.

+As we move to higher redshifts, galaxies have had shorter lifespans and so signatures of ongoing outflows may be present in the highest-z N-emitters (albeit at z$<9$).
+Indeed J0217-0208 from \citet{Marques-Chaves25} at z=6.2 having log(N/O)$=-0.3 \pm 0.1$, the highest of any high-z N-emitter with optical N-lines, shows signatures of strong outflows (broad components in several rest-optical emission lines combined with ALMA detections of a massive, extended cold dust reservoir), consistent with N-enhancement from AGB stars in systems with strong outflows as per our proposed GCE models.
+The same is true for CEERS1019 at z=8.68 where outflows have recently been identified with NIRSPEC IFS \citep{Zamora25}.